 Decision Matrix

-At a very high level, the Decision Matrix is used in the context of business, decision making.
+At a very high level, the Decision Matrix is used in the context of business, management, decision-making.

 Decision Matrix quadrant descriptions, including examples